 - 17. Related traffic violations

 1. Do motorcyclists have to wear helmets in Nevada?

 Yes.
-On public roadways, people riding motorcycles are required to wear “protective headgear securely fastened on the head” that fits U.S. Department of Transportation standards.
+Nevada motorcycle helmet law requires motorcyclists and moped drivers on public roadways to wear “protective headgear securely fastened on the head” that fits U.S. Department of Transportation standards.
 And if the motorcycle or moped has no transparent windscreen, riders are also required to wear protective goggles, glasses, or face shields.

 Note that drivers and passengers of motorcycles or mopeds are required to wear helmets.
 And it makes no difference if they are driving slowly or there is no traffic.1

 1.1.
 Helmet standards

 Motorcyclists can still be cited for an NRS 486.231 violation if their helmets do not meet the following standards as outlined by the Nevada Department of Transportation (DOT) and National Highway Traffic Safety Administration (NHTSA):